PetrochukM/HParams/README.md

 <p align="center"><img width="50%" src="hparams-05.svg" /></p>

-<h3 align="center">Extensible and Fault-Taulerant Hyperparameter Management Module</h3>
+<h3 align="center">Extensible and Fault-Tolerant Hyperparameter Management Module</h3>

 HParams is a thoughtful approach to configuration management for machine learning projects.
-With HParams you can, externalize your hyperparameters into the configuration file(s).
-In so, allowing you to reproduce experiments, iterate quickly, and reduce errors.
+It enables you to externalize your hyperparameters into a configuration file.
+In doing so, it allows you to reproduce experiments, iterate quickly, and reduce errors.

 **Features:**